 That should have been the end of this story, but it’s not.
-Hilton have surpassed themselves this time in terms of customer service, or should I say a lack of it?
+Hilton surpassed themselves this time in terms of customer service, or rather a serious lack of it!

 My brother called me the following week and informed me that the hotel’s website was showing that their restaurant was closed on the day I had booked it.
 I immediately rang them and spoke to the same person, who remembered me and assured me our table for ten people was booked.
 She said she would double check again just to be sure, so in the afternoon I called back not wanting any last minute problems with my family.

 Surprise, surprise, I was told the restaurant was booked for a private party.
 What about my reservation made more than a month ago?
 Shouldn’t someone have contacted me?
 I demanded to speak to the manger, who apart from profuse apologies, said she would raise the issue in their operations meeting later that day.

 She called me back that evening, to say that there was nothing she could do.
 It was their mistake and they would be happy to book me elsewhere in the city.
 I explained that my family had booked six rooms for two nights at their hotel so we could eat at their famous restaurant (my married sister had booked separately).
 No solution offered; an admission of fault but no compensation offered and no alternative other than to book at another restaurant!
 Their suggestion was their sister hotel down the road, a bland, modern affair, with no atmosphere.